Overview || Qualifying exam || Comprehensive exam || Dissertation defense

 Role of research mentor: The candidate’s research mentor will chair the examining committee.
 As with the comprehensive exam, it is expected that the candidate’s research mentor will work with and assist in preparing him/her for the dissertation defense.

 Examining committee: The Ph.D. candidate is expected to retain the same examining committee as the one that evaluated and passed him/her for the comprehensive examination.
 Changes to committee composition are only permitted when strongly justified such as when one of the members has moved from the University.
 Irrespective, the examining committee should conform to the requirements above.

 Dissertation report: The dissertation report must conform to the instructions in the graduate college thesis manual.
 The report must be submitted to the examining committee members at least 10 days before the date of the dissertation defense.

 Dissertation defense (oral): An oral defense in front of the examining committee must be scheduled.
 It is expected to be an open event.
 In typical cases, the candidate will present his/her dissertation project effort and findings followed by a Q&A session.
 At the discretion of the examining committee, a private Q&A session (i.e., only the candidate and the committee members) may be conducted.
 The examining committee will then convene in private, discuss and vote to pass or fail the candidate.
 The student will be considered to have passed the dissertation defense if a majority of the members vote to pass.
 If the student fails the defense, he/she may retake it at the discretion of the examining committee.

-At least two weeks before the dissertation defense date, or by the Graduate College
+Three weeks before the dissertation defense date, or by the Graduate College

 After passing the dissertation defense: Congrats!
 You've earned a rare honor.
 Now just a few more things to take care of: